micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 and gave them for the potter's field, as the Lord directed me." ## Jesus Faces Pilate

 ###### 11
 Now Jesus stood before the governor.
 And the governor asked Him, saying, "Are You the King of the Jews?"
-Jesus said to him, "_It is as_ you say."
+Jesus said to him, "It is as you say."

 ###### 12
 And while He was being accused by the chief priests and elders, He answered nothing.